Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions.md

 When done, the optional post\_logout\_redirect\_uri parameter is used to redirect the end-user back to the post logout URI if specified.
 If a valid post\_logout\_redirect\_uri is omitted, the end-user will not be redirected back to the service provider.

-NEB will ensure to call required logout endpoints at the external identity provider if required.
+Signaturgruppen Broker will ensure to call required logout endpoints at the external identity provider if required.

 ## Logout API endpoint

-The Logout endpoint is a NEB specific endpoint performing the SLO ceremony involved for logging out the end-user session.
+The Logout endpoint is a Signaturgruppen Broker specific endpoint performing the SLO ceremony involved for logging out the end-user session.

 Calling the API endpoint with a valid ID token will result in the session identified by the ID token will be terminated and all clients who have actively participated in the session will have their Back-Channel endpoint called with a Logout Token notification.
 Note, that it is optional to register a Back-Channel endpoint.